kubernetes/enhancements/keps/sig-apps/20190326-stateful-application-api.md

 ## Summary

 This KEP proposes a Kubernetes Stateful Application Data Management API consisting of a set of [CustomResourceDefinitions (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that collectively define the notion of stateful applications, i.e., applications that maintain persistent state, and a set of data management semantics on stateful applications such as snapshot, backup, restoration, and clone.
 A snapshot of a stateful application is defined as a point-in-time capture of the state of the application, taken in an application-consistent manner.
 It captures both the application configurations (definitions of Kubernetes resources that make up the application, e.g., StatefulSets, Services, ConfigMaps, Secrets, etc.) and persistent data contained within the application (via persistent volumes).
-A snasphot can also include optional tags in the form of key-value pairs for extra information about itself.
+A snapshot can also include optional tags in the form of key-value pairs for extra information about itself.

 ## Motivation